 Johnson’s Corner Farm

-In Medford, Johnson’s Corner Farm welcomes guests to their pumpkin patch and orchard September 10-November 1, so there is plenty of time to get in on the fun.
+In Medford, Johnson’s Corner Farm welcomes guests to their pumpkin patch from September 9 through October 31, 2023, so there is plenty of time to get in on the fun.
 Visitors can enjoy hayrides and watching the animals on the farm before shopping the extensive offerings in the farm market.

 On weekends, the fall festival is in full swing.
 You’ll find live music, a corn maze, and a stroll through the sunflower field in addition to the pick-your-own opportunities.